 The colt (named “Pete”) will be raffled off at the 2024 Reunion.
 Proceeds from this raffle go toward supporting facilities for the working horses at the Museum.

-Tickets are three for $5.
+Tickets are $2 each or 3 for $5.
 They are available at the Info Booth during Reunion.
 Pete will be nearby all day long so you can have a chat with him.
 The lucky winner will be picked Sunday night at 6 PM, July 28, 2024.

 Pete was donated by Linwood Equine Ranch, Carberry.
 Vet services are provided by Dr. Tanya Anderson from the Gladstone Veterinary Clinic.